-Table 4: Global and Swiss counts of sequences bearing escape mutations from therapeutic mAbs used in Switzerland
+Table 4: Global and Swiss counts of sequences bearing escape mutations from Sotrovimab

 As seen in table 4, additional known mutations enabling escape from Sotrovimab have been detected in Switzerland, but remain rare.
-Notably, 3 of the 340K escape mutations originate from Geneva.
-All 3 had been treated with Sotrovimab 7-10 days before sampling, suggesting that these mutations emerged in response to Sotrovimab treatment
+Notably, 3 patients with escape mutations at position 340 (1x 340 K, 2x 340Q) originate from Geneva.
+All 3 had been treated with Sotrovimab, suggesting that these mutations emerged in response to Sotrovimab treatment.